 Daycares often get over-packed causing them to hire in desperation, which means anyone who comes through the door can pass a background check instead of figuring out what their attributes and intentions are.

 When anyone can get hired at daycare, our Texas child abuse lawyer knows that there will be problems arising immediately.

 An employee at Linda’s Little Angels Learning Center, located in Odessa, Texas, was physically and mentally abusing a child under her care.
 The child stayed quiet about the incident until the mother saw welts on her child’s chest and back.

 She thought “he was just having a bad day” when he was being quiet and distant.
 It became apparent what had actually happened when she changed him into his pajamas at night and saw the markings on his body.

 When she tried asking her son what had happened he told her that “(the female worker) had hit him and kept hitting him.”
 The mother then asked what happened to cause her to hit him.
 He simply replied that he “can’t tell anybody because [he] will be in trouble.”

-Not only did the caregiver physically abuse the 3-year old, she mentally manipulated him by telling him he would get in trouble if he told anyone.
-Causing the young boy to endure the suffering by himself and feeling guilty to speak about it, including talking to his own mother.
+Not only did the caregiver physically abuse the 3-year-old, she mentally manipulated him by telling him he would get in trouble if he told anyone.
+Causing the young boy to endure the suffering by himself and feel guilty to speak about it, including talking to his own mother.